What You Need to Know About Sailing in Vanuatu

 Yacht Clearance Process in Vanuatu

-Once you're cleared, vessels wanting to cruise beyond the main ports and visit other islands must declare their intended movements and apply for approval.
-This is usually done by obtaining an Inter-Island Cruising Permit, which allows you to move freely within the country without re-reporting to Customs until you either depart Vanuatu or apply for an extension.
+Once you're cleared, you'll receive an Inter-Island Cruising Permit allowing domestic travel between islands.
+This allows you to move freely within the country without re-reporting to Customs until you either depart Vanuatu or apply for an extension.

 Essential Documents for Yacht Clearance Checklist